sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-183. ### How do you detect javascript disabled in the page
+184. ### How do you detect if javascript is disabled on the page

      You can use the `<noscript>` tag to detect javascript disabled or not.
 The code block inside `<noscript>` gets executed when JavaScript is disabled, and is typically used to display alternative content when the page generated in JavaScript.